-The MIT Melbourne campus is easily reached by bus, train or car.
-It is only a short walk or bus ride on The City Circle line.
-The nearest train station is Melbourne Central which is located diagonally opposite the campus.
+The MIT Sydney campus is easily reached by bus, train, ferry or car.
+It is only a short walk or bus ride on the City Circle line (nearest train stations are Town Hall or St James).

-For Melbourne public transport information, please
+For Sydney public transport information, please visit www.transportnsw.info